CTrain: North leg

 This leg of the Green Line would serve the residential communities of Country Hills, Coventry Hills, Harvest Hills, Panorama Hills, and other communities, possibly in the future extending as far as the nearby City of Airdrie.
 The Green Line North, as it has been re-designated, will be a mix of grade level and underground infrastructure extending north from the downtown core along Centre Street North.

 In July 2015, the Canadian federal government committed to put $1.5 billion into funding the Green Line LRT or one-third of the project's $4.6 billion cost.
 Discussions between the city of Calgary and the province continue with the goal of building the new light rail line instead of developing a BRT system as an interim measure.

 In January, 2015, Calgary City Council approved the Green Line North (formerly known as North Central LRT), setting Centre Street N as the route.
 In December 2015, Council approved the planning report on Green Line funding, staging, and delivery.
-The North leg is expected to be the first section of the Green Line to be built.
 Actual completion dates will depend on delivery of promised federal and provincial government funding.

+Currently in the RouteAhead plan, there is also a long-term plan to extend the north leg to Airdrie.
+It's not exactly certain what route it would take from the current planned terminus.